By Ryan Duffy, Estate Planning Attorney | Licensed in NC & SC

 NC-Specific Considerations

+North Carolina uses an unsupervised administration option for many estates, which can streamline probate somewhat.
+But even in unsupervised administration, the estate is still a matter of public record, and your beneficiaries still wait months for assets to transfer.
 NC also has specific requirements for a valid will: it must be in writing, signed by the testator, and witnessed by two competent witnesses, as outlined by North Carolina law.
-A holographic will is valid in North Carolina but is more susceptible to challenge in the context of estate administration, especially when considering the terms of a testamentary trust under North Carolina law.
+A holographic will is valid in North Carolina but is more susceptible to challenge in the context of estate administration.
+For a revocable living trust to work properly in North Carolina, you must actually fund it — meaning you transfer your assets into the trust.
+A trust that is not funded is a trust that does not help anyone.
+This is one of the most common mistakes DIY trust creators make.

 How Much Does Each Option Cost?

 Attorney fees vary widely, but here is a general range.
 A simple will package runs $300 to $800 at most firms.
-A full living trust package including pour-over will, powers of attorney, and healthcare directive typically costs $1,500 to $4,000 or more, depending on the complexity of your planning solutions.
+A full living trust package including pour-over will, powers of attorney, and healthcare directive typically costs $1,500 to $4,000 or more, depending on complexity.
+At Estate Planning of the Carolinas, we offer flat-fee estate planning so you know exactly what you are paying before we start.
+No hourly billing, no surprise invoices.
+We serve families across North Carolina and South Carolina virtually, from the comfort of your home.

 The Bottom Line

 A will is the foundation of every estate plan — but it is often not enough on its own.
 If you want to avoid probate, protect your privacy, and make life easier for the people you love, a revocable living trust is worth serious consideration.
+The best estate plan is the one actually built for your life.
+That means sitting down with an attorney who understands NC law and takes the time to understand your goals — not just handing you a cookie-cutter document.
+Ready to figure out which type of trust is right for your Carolina estate planning?
+Schedule a consultation with our estate planning team today.
+We will walk through your situation, explain your options, and give you a clear path forward.

 Frequently Asked Questions